-MUR 7931 (Biden for President)

-PROPOSED Factual and Legal Analysis

-Page 26 of 41

-- basis on which to determine the individual had decided to run for office and become a - 2 candidate; 122 accordingly, Biden's statements that he intended to run for reelection likewise - 3 present a sufficient basis for the Commission to conclude that Biden had decided to become a - 4 candidate.
-In addition to the statements already discussed, press reports relying on unnamed - 5 sources close to the White House indicate that Biden planned a "spring 2023 formal reelection - 6 campaign launch,"123 precisely in line with the timing of Biden's actual formal announcement on - 7 April 25, 2023.
-124 that Biden has made a private determination to run.
-However, while Biden's statements that he said that he had made a decision that he "plan[s] to run for reelection," 125 with both the Press
+MUR 7931 (Biden for President) PROPOSED Factual and Legal Analysis Page 26 of 41 basis on which to determine the individual had decided to run for office and become a candidate; accordingly, Biden's statements that he intended to run for reelection likewise present a sufficient basis for the Commission to conclude that Biden had decided to become a candidate.
+In addition to the statements already discussed, press reports relying on unnamed sources close to the White House indicate that Biden planned a "spring 2023 formal reelection campaign launch," precisely in line with the timing of Biden's actual formal announcement on April 25, 2023.

-8 Respondents principally appear to contend that the numerous statements do not indicate

-"intends" to run may be arguably less direct than a statement indicating that he "will" run, Biden

-Secretary stating, "Yes, he's running for reelection.
-I'm - I can't say more than that," 126 and formal decision regarding his 2024 candidacy, the Commission has previously advised that, where an individual makes a statement evincing that they have decided to become a candidate,
+8 Respondents principally appear to contend that the numerous statements do not indicate 9 that Biden has made a private determination to run.
+However, while Biden's statements that he 10 "intends" to run may be arguably less direct than a statement indicating that he "will" run, Biden said that he had made a decision that he "plan[s] to run for reelection," with both the Press 11 Secretary stating, "Yes, he's running for reelection.
+I'm - I can't say more than that," and 12 Vice President Harris stating, "Joe Biden is running for reelection and I will be his ticket-mate.
+13 Full stop."
+Though Biden and his surrogates subsequently stated that he had not made a 14 15 formal decision regarding his 2024 candidacy, the Commission has previously advised that, 16 where an individual makes a statement evincing that they have decided to become a candidate,

-13 Vice President Harris stating, "Joe Biden is running for reelection and I will be his ticket-mate.

-14 Full stop."
-Though Biden and his surrogates subsequently stated that he had not made a

-122 F&LA at 4-5, MUR 5908 (Duncan Hunter).
+&lt;sup>122 F&LA at 4-5, MUR 5908 (Duncan Hunter).

-Dovere, supra note 15.
+&lt;sup>123 Dovere, supra note 15.

-Joe Biden (@JoeBiden), TWITTER (Apr.
+&lt;sup>124 Joe Biden (@JoeBiden), TWITTER (Apr.
 25, 2023, 6:00 AM), https://twitter.com/JoeBiden/status/1650801827728986112.

-March 25, 2021 Biden Remarks (emphasis added).
+&lt;sup>125 March 25, 2021 Biden Remarks (emphasis added).

-June 13, 2022 White House Press Briefing.
+&lt;sup>126 June 13, 2022 White House Press Briefing.

-Bash, supra note 12.
+&lt;sup>127 Bash, supra note 12.